bomonike/bomonike.github.io/ai-glossary.md

 ## Glossary

-* Machine Learning (ML) | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.

 * Application Programming Interface (API) | facilitates communication across applications.
 APIs help to extract and share data using a set of definitions and protocols.
 * AIMS (Artificial Intelligence Management System) | defined byhttps://www.iso.org/standard/81230.html $311 ISO/IEC Standard 42001:2023

 * Bootstrapping Language-Image Pre-training (BLIP) | An AI-based model, used to perform multi-modal tasks like visual question answering, image-text retrieval, and image captioning.
 It is a pre-training framework for unified vision-language understanding and generation.
 * BlenderBot | An AI-based chatbot that can converse naturally with people and takes direct feedback to improve its responses.